sargraph/sargraph.github.io/README.md

 4. The site will create all the charts.
   + That's all folks! the charts are ready for viewing.
   + Kindly star this repository if you found this interesting.

+## New Features
++ SAR chart will plot the values of multiple days for a server.
++ Uses only JavaScript to plot the charts/graphs.
++ Client side interface.
+So does not save any information.
++ No need to install any package in the server
++ Works with AM/PM and 24 Hour format also.
++ Improved designs and buttons
++ Can export graph reports

 ## SAR Reports
 Currently the report includes the following